Guergeiro/Innovative-Solutions/README.md

   - Dark grey (almost black) to ease user's eyes
   - ...

-- Functionalities?
+## Functionalities
 - Browse through all the solutions
 - Buy a solution (up until a point)
 - Contact the team
 - Search portfolio

-- Requirements
+## Requirements
-  - Should have a slider with at least 3 images that slide automatically
+- Should have a slider with at least 3 images that slide automatically (on timer)
-  -
+- A responsive navbar with submenus
+- Date and time in all pages of the website (using JavaScript)